-Ride the Skyline Complex: Ride this scenic gondola and you'll get the best views in the region spread out in a spectacular 220-degree panorama.
+Ride the Skyline Complex: Ride this scenic gondola, and you'll get the best views in the region spread out in a spectacular 220-degree panorama.
 From above, you can see Coronet Peak, the Remarkables mountain range, Lake Wakatipu, and Cecil and Walter Peaks.

 Wine Tasting in Otago: From the world's southernmost wine-producing region, you'll find acclaimed Pinot Noir, as well as Riesling, Pinot Gris, Chardonnay, and sparkling options.
 There are 75 wineries in the region serving 177 vineyards, so wine lovers will be in good hands in Otago.

-Bungee Jumping: Queenstown invented this activity so you'll have a few options to choose from.
-Stay in town or head to the Kawarau Bridge where you can opt to touch the water and/or get partially dunked.
+Bungee Jumping: Queenstown invented this activity, so you'll have a few options to choose from.
+Stay in town or head to the Kawarau Bridge, where you can opt to touch the water and/or get partially dunked.

-Lord of the Rings Tour: Though you've already experienced Hobbiton, there are several possibilities to see some of the famous movie scenes in the area of Glenorchy.
+The Lord of the Rings Tour: Though you've already experienced Hobbiton, there are several possibilities to see some of the famous movie scenes in the area of Glenorchy.

-- Hiking trails: Many famous single-day and multi-days trails can be found in the area.
+- Hiking trails: Many famous single-day and multi-day trails can be found in the area.
 You can also climb the summit of Ben Lomond from the top of the gondola and enjoy a memorable vista of Queenstown and Lake Wakatipu.

 Day 13: Depart Queenstown